|

 Carey, Christopher - "Loki in the Sunlight"

-Article, with another look at a character, John Sunlight, in Farmer's Escape
+Essay, with another look at a character, John Sunlight, in Farmer's Escape

 from Loki.
 Later merged with Carey's article "The Green Eyes